Emmanuelxsx/DevOps-Project/PROJECT 3/Project3.md

 ## Installing PHP

-3 packages will be installed namely php, libapache2-mod-php, php-mysql,by running this command to install all packages listed.
+3 packages will be installed namely php, libapache2-mod-php, php-mysql, by running this command to install all packages listed.

 `sudo apt install php libapache2-mod-php php-mysql`